mduguil/It-s-A-Date/README.md

 7. User can click on a date on calendar, calendar changes to weekly view
 8. User can view daily schedule
 9. User can view upcoming dates
-10. User can view sent invites
+10. User can view, edit and delete sent invites

 ### Additional Features
 1. User can signup with phone number